LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Conclusion

 \section{Conclusion}

 This paper proposes LoCo, a training-free approach for layout-to-image synthesis.
-We introduce two novel constraints, \textit{i.e.}, $\mathcal{L}_{LAC}$ and $\mathcal{L}_{PTC}$, which provide precise and moderate guidance in the synthesis process, mitigating semantic failures faced by previous methods and ensuring control effects.
+We introduce two novel constraints, \textit{i.e.}, $\mathcal{L}_{LAC}$ and $\mathcal{L}_{PTC}$, which excels in providing accurate spatial control and mitigating semantic failures faced by previous methods.
 LoCo seamlessly integrates into existing text-to-image and layout-to-image models, amplifying their performance without the necessity for additional training or paired layout-image data.
-Extensive experiments showcase that LoCo significantly outperforms existing training-free layout-to-image approaches by a substantial margin. {
+Extensive experiments showcase that LoCo significantly outperforms existing training-free layout-to-image approaches by a substantial margin.